- Individual Tax

 There are three separate types of domicile – domicile of origin, domicile of dependency and domicile of choice.

 An individual normally acquires a domicile of origin from their father when they are born.
 This is not necessarily the country in which the individual is born.
 Domicile of origin usually follows the father, but it can follow the mother or other legally appointed guardian.

 A child will have a domicile of dependency until he or she is legally capable of changing it.
 A person has a legal capacity to change their domicile on reaching the age of 16.
 Until then, if the parent or guardian changes his or her domicile status, the domicile status of the child will change with them.

 Domicile of choice

 This is a slightly misleading term as it seems to imply that taxpayers can change their domicile at a whim.
-A taxpayer can merely change his personal circumstances in such a way as to leave HMRC to conclude that he is no longer domiciled in the UK.
+However, a taxpayer can merely change his personal circumstances in such a way as to leave HMRC to conclude that he is no longer domiciled in the UK.

-To lose a domicile of origin in the UK, and establish a domicile somewhere else, the individual must leave the UK and settle permanently or indefinitely in another country.
-To lose a UK domicile, the individual must sever all ties with the UK and the taxpayer must demonstrate a settled intention to reside permanently in another country.
+To lose a domicile of origin in the UK and establish a domicile somewhere else, the individual must leave the UK and settle permanently or indefinitely in another country.
+To lose a UK domicile, the individual must sever sufficient ties with the UK and the taxpayer must demonstrate a settled intention to reside permanently in another country.

-There is no single criteria which determines whether an individual is or is not domiciled in the UK.
+There are no single criteria which determine whether an individual is domiciled in the UK.
 Instead a ‘balance of probabilities’ approach is taken.
-The same is true in considering whether an individual has acquired a domicile of choice in the UK.
-Long term residence in the UK could be an indicator that the individual is, in fact, UK domiciled.
+The same is true in considering whether an individual has acquired a domicile of choice in the UK, as well.
+Long-term residence in the UK could be an indicator that the individual is UK domiciled.

 Did you Know?